Education and Training

 AU's Advocacy Education Course is offered in both English and Spanish.
 To learn more about the course and how to apply, see Advocacy Education Course.

-Recovery University is a 60-hour advanced training and certification program for persons in recovery from mental health or co-occurring disorders.
+Recovery University is an 80-hour advanced training and certification program for persons in recovery from mental health or co-occurring disorders.
 Upon successful completion of the course and the certification exam, graduates will be state certified as Recovery Support Specialists, Peer Delivered Services.
 It is the only state sanctioned certification program for Recovery Support Specialists.

 Many mental health organizations and agencies, including the Connecticut Department of Mental Health and Addiction Services, have or are likely to be offering positions for Recovery Support Specialists.
 Many, if not most, of these positions require that candidates be certified graduates of the Recovery University program.

 Recovery University is administered and taught by Advocacy Unlimited, Inc. Originally developed, managed, and taught by Linda Lentini, AU Director of Grants and Programs, Recovery University is currently directed by Deron Drumm, AU Director of Recovery University who, along with Linda and Executive Director Dr. Karen Kangas, provides much of the teaching for this acclaimed certification program.
 For complete details about this program as well as application requirements and instructions, see Recovery University.

 Young Adult "Super Advocate" Program

 The "Super Advocate" program is an advocacy education and training curriculum designed specifically for young adults ages 18 to 25 in recovery from a mental health or co-occurring disorder.
 The course is comprised of 12 lessons and is held one day a week for 10 weeks.